Colleges by Location

 Student Organizations

-The number of student organizations and groups with open membership at this school is 847.
-Sororities and fraternities are included in that number.
-The percentage of male students who are members of organizations is 23 and female students 36.
-The student organization that gathers the largest number of students is Indian Cultural Exchange, followed by Entertainment Media Industries Club and Dogs for Paws.
-Other popular organizations at University of Georgia are Dungeons and Dragons Club at UGA and Socials Fraternities and Sororities.
+Based on the most up-to-date information available, there are 847 open-membership organizations at University of Georgia.
+This number includes sororities and fraternities.
+23 percent of male and 36 of female students participate in different organizations at University of Georgia.
+The student organization that attracts the greatest number of students is Indian Cultural Exchange, followed by Entertainment Media Industries Club and Dogs for Paws.
+Other popular student organizations at this school are Dungeons and Dragons Club at UGA and Socials Fraternities and Sororities.

-Those who have a talent for music can join the University of Georgia band or chorus.
-There is a drama club you can join if acting is something that interests you.
+If you are interested in music, you can join the University of Georgia band or chorus.
+For those interested in acting, there is a drama club you can become part of.
 You have a talent for media and communication?
 University of Georgia publishes its own newspaper and has its own radio station.

 Student Services

-University of Georgia offers a number of services vital for a pleasant and safe life on campus.
+University of Georgia offers a number of services crucial for a comfortable and secure life on campus.

-There are 24-hour emergency phone and alarm devices.
-There are electronically operated dormitory entrances.
-There is a security patrol that operates 24 hours a day.
+24/7 emergency phone and alarm devices are available.
+The dormitory entrances are electronically operated.
+There is a security patrol that operates around the clock.
 The transport/escort service operates during late hours.

 There is a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of Georgia.